Railway Express Agency: REA Express and decline

 From 1969 to the end in 1975, REA Express, Inc. lost an average of $50,000,000 ($ in 2023) every year.
-On February 18, 1975, REA Express, Inc. filed for Chapter 11 bankruptcy, blaming: high inflation, lack of available credit, a downturn in express shipments and losses due to continued issues with railroads.
-In June 1975, wildcat strikes occurred at facilities in New York City, Chicago, St Louis, Kansas City, Philadelphia and Oklahoma in reaction to bankruptcy reorganization efforts during the preceding months, including a 10 percent pay cut, the dismissal of 3,200 employees and closure of 114 terminals.
+On February 18, 1975, REA Express, Inc. filed for Chapter 11 bankruptcy, blaming high inflation, lack of available credit, a downturn in express shipments and losses due to continued issues with railroads.
+In June 1975, wildcat strikes occurred at facilities in New York City, Chicago, St Louis, Kansas City, Philadelphia and Oklahoma in reaction to bankruptcy reorganization efforts during the preceding months, including a 10 percent pay cut, the dismissal of 3,200 employees, and closure of 114 terminals.
 Despite reorganization efforts, the company wouldn't last long, collapsing eight months later on 6 November 1975.

-In 1978, former REA Express president and CEO Tom Kole would be indicted of six counts in federal court: Three counts of embezzlement, two counts of making false statements to the Interstate Commerce Commission, and one count of conspiracy.
-Kole, along with others, were accused of embezzling over $100,000 from REA Express during its final years.
+In 1978, former REA Express president and CEO Tom Kole would be indicted on six counts in federal court: Three counts of embezzlement, two counts of making false statements to the Interstate Commerce Commission, and one count of conspiracy.
+Kole, along with others, was accused of embezzling over $100,000 from REA Express during its final years.
 Kole was sentenced to two years in prison in early 1978 after pleading guilty to the conspiracy charge on 16 January 1977.

 Operations

-Arrangement with Railroads
+Arrangement with railroads

 The original 1929 contract with railroads lasted 25 years, ending in 1954.
 The arrangement granted REA the exclusive right to express services on railroads.
-The railroads would provide rolling stock, space at stations, access to railroad platforms, as well as space in any baggage cars that was not being used.
+The railroads would provide rolling stock, space at stations, access to railroad platforms, as well as any space in any baggage car that was not being used.
 In turn, REA would provide 85% of gross revenue from its rail car shipments to the railroads.
 After operating expenses were calculated, any profits would be disbursed monthly to the shareholder railroads, according to REA traffic on the railroads.

-In 1954, this arrangement remained largely the same, however changes in railroad operations, as passenger rail was gradually vanishing, combined with increased competition from a growing less-than-truckload trucking industry forced revaluation of the agreement in October 1959.
+In 1954, this arrangement remained largely the same, however changes in railroad operations, as passenger rail was gradually vanishing, combined with increased competition from a growing less-than-truckload trucking industry forced a revaluation of the agreement in October 1959.
 The structure of the agreement was completely overhauled, with REA now required to buy space on trains as required for their shipments.
 However, REA was no longer required to get permission from a railroad to use a mode of transport other than rail.
-The payment structure was also revised, now a simple 50–50 split with the railroad, airline or motor carrier being used for that journey.
-This would be momentarily successful, but ultimately not enough for REA to make a meaningful turn around.
+The payment structure was also revised, now a simple 50–50 split with the carrier being used for that journey.
+This would be momentarily successful, but ultimately not enough for REA to make a meaningful turnaround.